hiro-iseri/atestcov/manual/user_guide.md

 ```

 - Parameter name and value are separated by ":".
-values are separated by ",".
+- Values are separated by ",".
 - Format is compatible with PICT input file.

 Example: